yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

         }
         ```

     1. Provide the `triggerPatterns` that can trigger this command handler.
-Usally it's the command name defined in your manifest, or you can use RegExp to handle a complex command (e.g. with some options in the command message).
+Usually it's the command name defined in your manifest, or you can use RegExp to handle a complex command (e.g. with some options in the command message).

     1. Implement `handleCommandReceived` to handle the command and return a response that will be used to notify the end users.
         * You can retrieve useful information for the conversation from the `context` parameter if needed.
         * Parse command input if needed:
           * `message.text`: the use input message
-          * `message.macthes`: the capture groups if you uses the RegExp for `triggerPatterns` to trigger the command.
+          * `message.matches`: the capture groups if you uses the RegExp for `triggerPatterns` to trigger the command.

 1. Register your command handler to the underlying bot.